indilib/indi-3rdparty/indi-rolloffino/doc/rolloffino.md

 Using a commercial controller of some kind can simplify the design of the Arduino project.
 A controller can provide proper sizing of the motor for the size and weight of the roof.
 Provide obstruction protection, enforce range limits, variable force adjustments, slow start and slow stop to lessen the impact of sudden activation to get the roof moving.
 Some models will run off solar power and the choice of chain or track.
 With a controller that can be activated by a single or a pair of on/off button it is a simple job to wire a relay in parallel to emulate the pushing of a button.
 There is built in support in the example relay code to temporarily close a relay for a particular length of time.
 Such controllers have their own way of detecting the end of roof travel in order to stop movement.
 Additional switches are required to notify the Arduino when the roof is fully opened or fully closed.
 The Arduino can then relay that information to the driver when requested.

 ## Version Change
-After the INDI release 2.1.1, Actions were added to the driver.
-The driver provides an interface for eight Actions.
-Arduino code written before the Actions were added can not support the action requests and would report errors if they were communicated from the driver.
-The driver will always show the extra actions in its Action panels.
-Whether the Actions can be used will be determined when the Arduino first connects to the Rolloff Ino driver.
-If the Arduino code is older it will not indicate support for actions when it responds to the driver's connection.
-The driver will suppress the actions preventing them from being sent to the Arduino.
-Current examples provided with the action code implemented will inform the driver how many it can support.
+In the INDI 2.1.2 release Aditional digital input and outputs were added to the driver.
+The driver provides for up to eight od each.
+Arduino code written before the additions were added can not support the action requests and would report errors if they were communicated from the driver.
+Whether the additional input/outputs can be used will be determined when the Arduino first connects to the Rolloff Ino driver.
+If the Arduino code is older it will not indicate support for them when it responds to the driver's connection.
+Current examples provided with what the Arduino code refers to as Actions will inform the driver how many it can support.
 Only the number of actions that are supported in software and hardware should be requested.
 This will reduce chances for errors and limit the communication trafic.

-These rolloff.ino examples have been removed: ar1450, linear_actuator, motor, boutons.
+The following Arduino rolloff.ino examples have been removed: ar1450, linear_actuator, motor, boutons.
-These have been renamed for interim use, standard and wifi to standard.prev and wifi.prev.
+These examples have been renamed for interim use, standard and wifi to standard.prev and wifi.prev.
 Arduino code based on  removed examples can continue to be used.
-The following rolloff.ino examples have been added. standard, relay, linear, syren.
+The following rolloff.ino examples extended for the additional input/outputs have been updated. standard, relay, linear, syren.

 ## Arduino Examples
 Example Arduino code is provided as a starting point.
 The Arduino code examples provides communication with the driver and template code for reading switches and setting relays.
 The selected starting code will need to be moved to a directory for development.
 The name of the directory and the name of the Arduino sketch should be the same.
 The code name must have a .ino extension.
 For example ~/Projects/arduino/roof/roof.ino Then you work in the Arduino IDE to edit and load the code onto your Arduino device.
 The IDE can be downloaded and installed from the arduino.cc web site.
 You use the IDE to select the type of Arduino board you are working with and define the USB port connecting it.
 The IDE can be used to edit the code, run builds and load the built sketch onto the Arduino board. https://www.arduino.cc/en/software.
 Use the most recent Arduino IDE 2 release.

 ### rolloff.ino.standard
 General example as a starting point.
 If an external controller solution is to be used such as a sliding gate or garage opener controller that provides its own control for stopping the motor when it reaches limits.
-This might be the Arduino code to use as a starting point.
+This is the Arduino code to use as a starting point.
 Its default pin assignments match the arduino.cc relay shield.
 Relay 1 to 4 being activated using pins 4, 7, 8, 12.
 If using a single button controller just relay 1 would need connection wiring.
 The default pins for the input switches is A0 through A3.
 The fully open switch connects to pin A0 and the fully closed switch is connected to pin A1.
-Another kind of controller might not provice the abiltiy to stop itself when end of travel is reached.
+Another kind of controller might not provide the abiltiy to stop itself when end of travel is reached.
 In that case as well as sending the status back the driver would need to add activation of the stop.
 Includes potential support for Actions.
 No Actions are requested or implemented.
 An edit to the connection handshake will activate the requesting of Actions.

 ### rolloff.ino.relay
 Like the standard but does indicate Actions accepted during the handshake with the driver.
 Uses both a relay shield and a four channel relay module.
 Provides two example Actions associated with the four channel relay module.
 The first Action sets a momentary relay (push button) and provide status feedback.
 The second action sets and holds a relay until manually released no status response provided.